kbanach/tests-dictionary/README.md

 * expect matches test description
 * unit tests code quality should be at least as high as production code, but please keep in mind that purpose of unit tests is documentation and readability, so there is no need to e.g. making them super DRY and move everything to constants and functions
 * amount of testing code in most cases should be equal or higher than production code
-* before fixing any bug, write an unit test that exposes it
+* before fixing any bug, write a unit test that exposes it

 **My personal list of rules of thumb**: